reepsakul/avesphere/README.md

 ### env

-`cp .env.dist .env.local` and write a password or sth
+`cp .env.dist .env` and write a password or sth

 ### Docker or sum